gowhd20/Chatchat_distributed_system/README.md

 	communication within the nodes.

-	When a new node joins or registered node leaves/fails master node notifies to all worker nodes
-	with its info by publish/subscribe(fanout, asynchronous)
+	When a new node joins or registered node leaves/fails master node notifies to all worker nodes with its information by the method of publish/subscribe(fanout, asynchronous).
-	communication method.
-	Worker nodes send/receive direct message to/from
-	the master node as needed(direct messaging, asynchronous).
+	Worker nodes send/receive direct message to/from master node as needed(direct messaging, asynchronous).

-	Assignment of workload from master node to worker node takes place through RPC method(direct communication, synchronous).
+	Assignment of workload from master to worker node take place through RPC method(direct communication, synchronous).

 ## Distributed synchronization
-	System selected centralized sychronization algorithm for
-	accessing shared resource that is coordinator's permission based.
+	The system has chosen centralized sychronization algorithm for accessing shared resource that is coordinator's permission based.

-	When there is a request from the end-user, master node caches it in the queue and later asign the task to a worker node as soon as it takes turn from the queue otherwise master node(coordinator) asigns
+	When there is a request from the end-user, master node caches the task into the queue to asign later when the turn comes.
-	the task instantaneously with permission to
-	the shared resource to a node to process.
+	Otherwise master node(coordinator) asigns the task instantaneously to a worker node to process, and the access permission become locked.

 ## Naming
-	Worker nodes are introduced about information including other node's ids and RSA keys when it joins to a master node.
+	Worker nodes are introduced about information including other nodes' ids and RSA keys when it joins to a master node.

 ## Consistency and replication
-	All data from user will be replicated/updated onto shared resource database with session id in which then users can fully restore data from
-	in case of node failure or webpage crash.
+	All data from user will be replicated/updated onto shared resource database with session id in which then users can fully restore data from in case of node failure or webpage crash.

-	Any crashes from either worker or master node is handled gracefully by automated redirect and searching for available nodes which will benefit
+	Any crashes from either worker or master node are handled gracefully by automated redirection for the end-users.
-	both entities of end-user and worker node.

-	Essential data is replicated locally in the node database therefore any requests can be handled gracefully even without permission to access shared resources(weakly-consistent).
+	Essential data is replicated locally in the worker node's database thus any requests can be handled gracefully even without permission to access shared resources(weakly-consistent).